≡ Menu

 Prognosis of an Uncomplicated Dental Fracture in Dogs

-If you get the tooth treated in time, you will likely be able to save the tooth and your dog will be fine.
-If not, you may have to extract it and your dog will live with one less tooth (or more, depending on the injury/trauma).
+If you get the tooth treated in time, you will likely be able to save the tooth, and your dog will be fine.
+If not, you may have to extract it, and your dog will live with one less tooth (or more, depending on the injury/trauma).
 Sometimes, even if you have early treatment options, the tooth cannot be saved.
 In this case, don’t blame yourself.
 You did everything you could.

-Which brings us to…
+This brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+If you feel your pet may have uncomplicated dental fractures (or any other health issue), you’ll want to have them checked out by a vet ASAP!

 Because…

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!

 Cost